yoctoproject/poky/documentation/sdk-manual/appendix-obtain.rst

       $ ~/Downloads/poky-glibc-x86_64-core-image-sato-core2-64-toolchain-ext-&DISTRO;.sh

    During execution of the script, you choose the root location for the toolchain.
-See the "`Installed Standard SDK Directory Structure <#sdk-installed-standard-sdk-directory-structure>`__" section and the "`Installed Extensible SDK Directory Structure <#sdk-installed-extensible-sdk-directory-structure>`__" section for more information.
+See the ":ref:`sdk-manual/appendix-obtain:installed standard sdk directory structure`" section and the ":ref:`sdk-manual/appendix-obtain:installed extensible sdk directory structure`" section for more information.

 Building an SDK Installer